 With each passing day, the consensus grows that the Russian airbus that fell out of the sky over Egypt was taken down by a terrorist act (here).
 This could very well lead to further western involvement in Syria.
 Regardless, as a result one thing is for sure: we will all feel increased pressure from the security state.

-Ever since 9/11 “national security” has been the phrase used to justify everything from mass-surveillance to airport gropings, from international wars to domestic checkpoints, from illegal detentions to “free-speech zones.”
+Ever since 9/11 “national security” has been the phrase used to justify everything from mass-surveillance to invasive airport screenings, from international wars to domestic checkpoints, from illegal detentions to “free-speech zones.”

 The 9/11 highjackers supposedly attacked the US because, in the words of George W. Bush, “they hated our freedoms.”
 Apparently they’ve accomplished their mission to take those freedoms away.
 Now, 14 years later, the average American citizen has suffered loss in regards to virtually every right embodied in the original ten amendments of the Bill of Rights.
 Pardon me, I err.
 I haven’t yet had to quarter troops in my home.